 This has been a jam-packed summer!
-A move, a new mini-book, commencement of a “listening tour,” updating and donating more Chizigula language books… Many exciting projects have kept this writer busy.
+A new mini-book, commencement of a “listening tour,” updating and donating more Chizigula language books… Many exciting projects have kept this writer busy.

 I recently published Ten Affirmations of An Empowered Widow, a mini-book of “action affirmations” that I wrote during my grief journey.
 I invite readers to take to heart the affirmations that resonate with them, while encouraging them to create their own affirmations if they so choose.
 Tips for writing affirmations and inspiring quotations are also included in the booklet.

-In July I was invited to speak to a group of widows at the Village Green retirement community in Federal Way.
+In July I was invited to speak to a group of widows at a local retirement community.
 I carefully composed an agenda for the “Meet the Author” event, but soon discovered that what the widows really wanted to do was talk about their own grief journeys and the challenges they encountered.
 Older widows (those over 65) are largely invisible when it comes to the current grief landscape, which caters to those who are internet-savvy, comfortable with videoconference platforms such as Zoom, and can afford to buy books, attend grief retreats, and drive themselves to grief support meetings.